lueenavarro/attendance-tracker/README.md

 - Install Node JS and Arduino IDE
 - Install all dependencies by running `npm install`.
 - Change the COM port in driver.js
-  - Open Arduino IDE the go to Tools > Port.
+  - Open Arduino IDE then go to Tools > Port.
 You can check which COM port the Arduino is connected to
 - Setup the database in driver.js

 ## Uploading the code to Arduino